luixv/dirtyroad/htdocs/dirtyroad/wp-content/plugins/bp-xprofile-location/readme.txt

 == Changelog ==

+= 4.5 =
+* removes js comments to prevent errors when white space is trimmed.

+= 4.4 =
+* removes the check for an active xprofiles component.
+This is an important update, especially for BuddyBoss users.

+= 4.3 =
+* fixes a bug re the use of 'legend' instead of 'label' for the field name formatting

 = 4.2 =
 * fixes a bug re use of Profile Search in BuddyBoss when the "Search Mode" for a Location field is not set to 'distance'